avenzi/osprey/zitzelberger_notebook.md

 ### Daily Updates:

+##### July 31st, 2020:

+Today I spent my time rewriting some of my program in preparation for parallelism.
+Moving forward, I think it is prudent at this time to implement multiprocessing rather than threading.
+I think this will take some time for me to figure out, but now that EnSURE is coming to an end I believe I will have the time.

 ##### July 30th, 2020:

 Today I spent most of my time writing up my project outline and putting my poster presentation together, which I will present at MidSURE next week.
 I got a really nice demonstration of the EEG stream with eye-blinks.